orelts/AutoClean/README.md

  <img src="./assets/Crane.gif" height="300" width="300">
 </p>

 The world Cleaner uses a 3D printed claw with 3 axis.
-Each of the 3 axis is moving using 2 servo motors which conrolled by lynxmotion controller. the linxmotion gets commands from the crane sql table that is on nvidia TX2
+Each of the 3 axis is moving using 2 servo motors which conrolled by lynxmotion controller.
+Lynxmotion gets commands from the crane sql table that is on nvidia TX2

 ## Further Work
-Implement Computer Vision based module for navigation controll.
+Implement Computer Vision based module for navigation control.
 Also, implement and add a CNN for Trash classification and recognition for Crane operation.